Skip to content

 Make-Ahead and Storage

 Make-Ahead: You can make this recipe up to 30 minutes before.
-Just keep it covered and over low heat.
+Keep it covered and over low heat in the oven (<200°).

-How to Store: They last about 3 days covered in plastic and stored in the refrigerator.
-They don’t freeze all that well, as ingredients can turn mushy when reheating, but if you must, then cover in plastic and store in the freezer for up to 2 months.
+How to Store: They last about 3 days when covered in plastic and stored in the refrigerator.
+They don’t freeze all that well, as the ingredients can turn mushy when reheating, but if you must, cover them in plastic and store them in the freezer for up to 2 months.

 More Breakfast Recipes